-As a result, your benefits are guaranteed and protected, regardless of economic or market conditions.
-Investment returns do not affect your defined benefits.
-The university is responsible for ensuring that the plan is sufficiently funded to provide the pension benefits that you earn under the plan.
+Your benefits are guaranteed and protected, regardless of economic or market conditions.
+Legislation requires the Pension Committee to ensure that the plan is sufficiently funded to provide you with the pension benefits to which you are entitled under the plan.

 This section describes the Pension Plan for the Employees of Concordia University for members who are currently employed by the University.
 If you are not currently employed by the University, please contact Pension Services for details.

-As good as the plan may be, other sources of income are also essential to a comfortable retirement.
-Consult the retirement planning section on Cspace for details.
+Although there are major advantages to a defined benefit plan, other sources of income are also essential to a comfortable retirement.
+Consult the retirement planning section on Carrefour for details.

 You should seek the advice of a retirement, financial or tax specialist for help in your financial planning for retirement or in evaluating your current situation.

 Join the plan on January 1 of the year following the calendar year in which you meet one of the following qualifications:

 You can defer for two years, if you declare your intent in writing,

 *Each regular full-time employee who enters the service of the university on or after January 1, 2018 shall become a member of the plan from their date of employment, unless they elect in writing, not to become a member until January 1 of the year following completion of the two (2) full calendar years after the year in which they were hired.
 At that point membership in the plan becomes mandatory.
 They may elect to become a member of the plan earlier, on each of the two preceding January 1.